-- Housing is in either Fenner Hall or Ursula Hall
+- Housing is in either Ursula Hall or Burton & Garran Hall

-- Both colleges have excellent facilities and provide a full schedule of social, musical and athletic activities
+- All housing has excellent facilities and provides a full schedule of social, musical and athletic activities

 - ANIP interns complete a major research report while placed within a legislative, public service or nongovernment organization